 About The Photo Tour Locations:

 It is indeed an emerald oasis in the heart of Botswana.
 This life-giving water rises from its source in the Angolan highlands.
 It also dies in the scorching sands of the Kalahari desert.
 The Okavango delta during the dry season (Oct-Nov) has the highest concentrations of wildlife in Southern Africa.
-The delta fringes and flood plains attract tremendous numbers of grazers, which in turn attracts large numbers of predators.
+The delta fringes and flood plains attract tremendous numbers of grazers, which in turn attract large numbers of predators.
 Lions, Hyenas, Leopards also Wild Dogs we can encounter daily.

 Two African lionesses are fighting at the banks of a river in the Okavango Delta in Botswana.
 Photographed on Ultimate Photographic Safari.

 Photographic highlights include the vast herds of buffalo and breeding herds of Elephants.
 These herds as they trek daily to the deltas waters kick up clouds of dust.
 That is creating an ethereal glow in the last rays of an African sunset.
 The delta is also home to the indigenous Lechwe.
-That antelope makes spectacular photographic subjects as they leap through channels clear waters.
+That antelope makes spectacular photographic subjects as they leap through channels of clear waters.
 Not to forget the lion prides patrolling the areas and following the wildlife.

 Lechwe is running, also jumping through the swamp in the Okavango Delta.
-We have captured on Ultimate Photographic Safari.
+We have captured it on Ultimate Photographic Safari.

 Expect to see pods of Hippos in the lagoon areas of the delta.
-The shallow area perfect for bird species, in particular, the waders, storks, herons, and egrets.
+The shallow area is perfect for bird species, in particular, the waders, storks, herons, and egrets.

 Khwai River Lodge Day 1 -3: